Honoring the Future: "Climate SmART"

 Boston College Arts Festival

-To open the Boston College Arts Festival, Honoring the Future will introduce audiences to the extensive body of contemporary art that artists, close observers of nature, are producing in response to climate change and inspire the audience to consider how they, as individuals, can contribute to building prepared, resilient, “climate smart” communities through simple lifestyle choices such as rainwater collection and management, tree planting and preservation, and urban gardening and food production.
-For more information, email inquiries to: firstname.lastname@example.org.
+As part of the Boston College Arts Festival, Honoring the Future will host an Artist Panel and Discussion to introduce audiences to the extensive body of contemporary art that artists are producing in response to climate change.
+The lectures will encourage audiences to consider how they can contribute to building prepared, resilient, “climate smart” communities through simple lifestyle choices such as rainwater collection and management, tree planting and preservation, and urban gardening and food production.
+Honoring the Future plans to take their “Climate SmART” lecture series across America and work with education institutions to develop curricula that introduce an art-based approach to climate science.
+For more information, email inquiries to firstname.lastname@example.org

 Biomimicry Workshop for K-12 Educators